Klebér Saarenpää

-John Klebér Saarenpää (born 14 December 1975) is a Swedish football manager who is the current head coach of Superettan club IK Brage.
-He is also a former professional footballer who played as a defender.
-He represented IK Sirius, Djurgårdens IF, IFK Norrköping, AaB, Hammarby IF, and Vejle during a career that spanned between 1992 and 2008.
+John Klebér Saarenpää (born 14 December 1975) is a Swedish football manager and former player who is head coach of Superettan club Helsingborgs IF.
+A defender, he played for IK Sirius, Djurgårdens IF, IFK Norrköping, AaB, Hammarby IF, and Vejle during a career that spanned between 1992 and 2008.
 A full international between 2000 and 2001, he won 11 caps for the Sweden national team.

 Club career

-Saarenpää was born in Uppsala, of Finnish and Guinean descent, and started his career in local team Stäppens IF.
+Saarenpää was born in Uppsala to a Guinean mother and a Finnish father, and he started his career in local team Stäppens IF.

 Saarenpää represented Djurgårdens IF, IFK Norrköping, Hammarby IF and AaB (in Denmark).
 He made a contract with the Danish club Vejle Boldklub from 1 January 2007.
-On 10 March 2007 the defender debuted as captain for Vejle Boldklub and scored two goals.
+On 10 March 2007, he debuted as captain for Vejle Boldklub and scored two goals.
 His contract with Vejle Boldklub only ran until 30 June 2007 and Saarenpää has therefore played his last match for the club.
 After that he returned to his old club Hammarby IF and signed a two-year contract with the Stockholm based club.
 He ended his career after the 2008 season.